susuhahnml/asp-game-strategies/src/README.md

                         The player for which to maximize; either a or b
 ```

+It will give benchmarks for build times and special results.
+Benchmarks are saved in JSON format in specific folders inside [benchamrks](/src/benchmarks) and appended into the [vs json](/src/benchmarks/build.json).

 #### Simulate a match

 This command can be used to simulate a match with one type of player against another in an specific game definition.
 It requires the following additional arguments to define the kind of players.